The San Juan Islands are nestled between

-Meals and Gatherings: Bring your own food, stove etc., and plan on at least one potluck evening.
-Registrants will receive more information from the Event Concierge.
+Meals and Gatherings: Bring your own food, stove etc. We will likely not have potluck meals in 2021.
+For those who are interested, we might bring our own food to a communal picnic.
+Registrants will receive more information from event staff.
 Please do not bring firewood.
 Your event fee covers the cost of firewood that we will purchase locally.
 Please plan to join us for group campfires!

-Accommodations and Cost: We have sites at Odlin County Park [subject to change] overlooking the water and Shaw Island.
+Accommodations and Cost: We have sites at Odlin County Park overlooking the water and Shaw Island.
 Vault toilets are nearby.
 Registration fees are found on the calendar.
 See detailed campground information below.

-Parking: If you stay outside the park, you will need to purchase a day pass at the entrance booth to launch from sites within the park.
+Parking: If you stay outside the park, there is free day use parking within the park.

 Time from Portland or Salem: About 4.5 hours driving plus the ferry ride and queue.
 Allow about 7 hours.

-How to sign up or get more info: Go to the OOPS website Calendar and click on Nehalem Bay.
+How to sign up or get more info: Go to the OOPS website Calendar and click on Lopez Island.

 What if you don’t know anybody to share a campsite with?
 This is your chance to meet some new paddle buddies!
 We are a friendly group!
 OOPS will assign the campsites based on your vehicle/equipment needs and the size of the campsites.

 Your event registration fee for camping is for the complete event.
 This includes four nights of camping and additional vehicle fees.
 DO NOT pay the extra vehicle fee until you have visited your campsite or OOPS HQ and you are sure that you are the “extra” vehicle, not the first vehicle.
 The Event Manager will either pay for or refund any extra vehicle fees on site.